KaltWulx/fan_dell_optiplex/README.md

 ## ⚙️ Usage

-Once installed, DeltaFlow runs as a systemd service (`fan_control.service`) in the background.
+Once installed, the script runs as a systemd service (`fan_control.service`) in the background.

 ### CLI Commands
 You can interact with the script using the installed command: